Av. de Chateleine 7

 Fall 2023

-The course takes place during 3 weeks, working on a specific site to re-discover and valorize its ressources.
-Different actions will be explored: Identify the value of materials, test the possibilities of dismantling, contribute to the reuse network’s extention, design from available ressources.
-The collective and participative actions will be completed by a series of lectures.
+The course takes place over three weeks, working on a specific site to rediscover and valorize its resources.
+Different actions will be explored: identifying the value of materials, testing the possibilities of dismantling, contributing to the reuse network’s extension, and designing from available resources.
+The collective and participative actions will be complemented by a series of lectures.

 JAVIER FERNÁNDEZ CONTRERAS, DAMIEN GREDER